ZBox1005/SSOD-AT/README.md

 # Boosting Semi-Supervised Object Detection in Remote Sensing Images with Active Teaching
 This is an official implementation for ["Boosting Semi-Supervised Object Detection in Remote Sensing Images with Active Teaching"](https://z-box.netlify.app/uploads/SSOD-AT.pdf).
-It includes the code for SSOD-AT on RSI Object Detection task.
-The performance on DOTA, DIOR is reported in this repo.

 ## Introduction
-The overall of our **SSOD-AT**.
+The overall framework of our **SSOD-AT**.
 <p align="center">
 <img src="demo/img.png">
 </p>